AndyDanian/PPESC/README.md

 # Integrals

-Integrals implemented into the Iedt and Ieedt
+Integrals implemented into the Iedt and Ieedt, using point nucleu

 * One--body
     * Potenial
     * Kinetic
     * Angular momentum
     * Spin dipolar
+    * Fermi contact